VIP (Vasoactive Intestinal Peptide)

 Primary research applications:

-- Inflammation and immunoregulation research
+- Long-COVID and post-viral recovery research interest

-- Pulmonary hypertension and sarcoidosis trials
+- Pulmonary hypertension and sarcoidosis (historic trials)

 - Class / structure